fromaline/emblematic/README.md

 # Emblematic

-Emblematic is a collection of blockchains icons.
+Emblematic is a collection of blockchain icons we use on [Chainspect](https://chainspect.app/).

 ## Table of Contents